 Its known that the head tilting and chin lifting techniques used during CPR (cardiopulmonary resuscitation) is a quick and effective means of opening the airway.
 This moves the tongue away from the back of the throat, opening the airway.
 A properly designed neck pillow has a similar effect on the airway when sleeping on the back, yet maintains comfort.

-Neck stiffness may prevent extension into the posture necessary to prevent snoring, therefore, it is important to perform some effective neck exercising and stretching, other helpful methods like using devices which may help restore normal motion of the joints such as the home neck traction device, relax tense muscles with therapeutic heat and use of self massaging techniques using neck muscle massagers to assist a cervical pillow in effectively opening the airway and prevent snoring.
+Neck stiffness may prevent extension into the posture necessary to prevent snoring, therefore, it is important to perform some effective neck exercising and stretching and other helpful methods which may help restore normal motion of the joints, relax tense muscles, therapeutic heat and massage to assist a cervical pillow in effectively opening the airway and prevent snoring.